Foreign direct investment in China

 Foreign direct investment (FDI) has been an important part of the economy of the People's Republic of China since the 1980s.
 During the Mao period, most foreign companies halted their operations in China, though China remained connected to the world economy through a limited scale of international trade.
 Since 1978, China was again open to foreign investment and within two decades it became the largest recipient of foreign direct investment among developing countries.
-While China's acceptance of foreign investment is commonly associated with Deng Xiaoping’s policies, Chinese leaders including Mao Zedong and Hua Guofeng already acknowledged the need to import foreign capital and technology in the early 1970s.
+While China's acceptance of foreign investment is commonly associated with Deng Xiaoping’s reform and opening up, Chinese leaders including Mao Zedong and Hua Guofeng already acknowledged the need to import foreign capital and technology in the early 1970s.
 The investments from the 1970s up till the 2000s mainly focused on the manufacturing sector, earning China the label “world’s factory”.
-However, female migrant workers who contributed to the growth through participation in the foreign-owned manufacturing sector had to work in poor conditions, with insufficient labor protection, and under restricted migration opportunities due to the hukou system.

 Mao period (1949-1976)

 Self-reliance

 During the Mao period, the Chinese Communist Party adhered to the policy of self-reliance.
 Foreign direct investment basically did not exist, except for a very small number of foreign-owned companies which continued operation in China, like the Royal Dutch Shell.
 During the Cultural Revolution, the concept of self-reliance was added with revolutionary values, with Learning from Dazhai in Agriculture and Learning from Daqing in Industry as two notable examples.
 The adhere to the self-reliance policy, however, does not mean that China was cut off from the world economy.
 Japan, for instance, was an important trading partner with China since the 1950s.
 Chinese leaders were eager to emulate the Japanese experiences of state-led development in Manchuria in the 1930s and 1940s.